 Will my dog get homework?

 No, but you will!
-Each tuition package includes parent tutor sessions which take place here at PMP on Tuesdays and Thursdays.
-In these sessions, you will learn how to reinforce your dog’s learned skills in the home environment.
+Each tuition package includes a monthly private tutor session which takes place here at PMP on Saturdays.
+In these sessions you will learn how to reinforce your dog’s learned skills in the home environment.

 What is the best age for my dog to start Prep School?

 The best age for ANY dog to start training in a facility setting is 4 months as their brains are still relatively spongey and the education tends to leave the biggest impression.
 However, there is also no WORST age to start training.

 Students start Prep School at 10 mos, 2 years, or 5 years and STILL obtain huge lasting benefits.

 We also subscribe to the Humane Hierarchy.
 This means that when modifying a behavior we will:

 - first make sure the dogs physical and emotional needs are met,